 No, each bracelet is intended for use by one person only.
 Having details of multiple people on one MediRead bracelet could be counter-productive in emergencies.

 Depending on enhancement requests we get from you and other users, we may produce periodic updates.
-As and when this happens, we will inform you by email after which we would encourage you to download the latest version.
+You will receive a notification as and when this happens, after which we would encourage you to download the latest version.

 No, you can enter the name of any medication or allergy.
 The drop-downs are only provided for ease of data entry and to reduce errors in the same.